wo3kie/cxxDojo/README.md

 Can you use `constexpr` to achieve this?
 Can you use `preprocessor` to achieve this?

+**crtp.cpp**
+Implement a CRTP pattern example.
+From [Wikipedia](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) the Curiously Recurring Template Pattern is a C++ idiom to express static polymorphism.
+More formally is it known as F-bound polymorphism.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}